 The human temporal bone is a highly complex region.
-And for an ENT trainee, the various structures at risk don’t make it any easier.
+And for an otolaryngology resident, the various structures at risk don’t make it any easier.

 Voxel-Man Tempo is a unique training simulator for temporal bone surgery.
 It allows for realistic handling of the drill and a suction, and is ideally suited to gain a thorough understanding of the surgical approaches.